 \subsubsection{Implementation}

-We designed the voltage encoder \(\mathcal{E}_{vol}\) and decoder \(\mathcal{D}_{vol}\) with customized scales and hyperparameters to match the characteristics of the E2IM input.
-To effectively capture information, the embedding dimension was optimized and set to 256, aligning with the resolution of the E2IM in \(64 \times 64\).
-The architecture adopts an \textit{asymmetric} design to enhance the encoder’s feature extraction capacity while simplifying the decoder.
-Specifically, the voltage encoder \(\mathcal{E}_{vol}\) consists of 12 Transformer layers, whereas the voltage decoder \(\mathcal{D}_{vol}\) is deliberately kept shallower with only 2 Transformer layers.
-All Transformer layers are configured with 4 attention heads to maintain architectural consistency.
+The voltage encoder \(\mathcal{E}_{\text{vol}}\) and decoder \(\mathcal{D}_{\text{vol}}\) are tailored with customized scales and hyperparameters for the \(64 \times 64\) E2IM input.
+The embedding dimension is set to 256 to effectively capture spatial information.
+An \textit{asymmetric} architecture enhances feature extraction by using 12 Transformer layers in \(\mathcal{E}_{\text{vol}}\) and a simpler decoder with 2 layers in \(\mathcal{D}_{\text{vol}}\).
+All layers employ 4 attention heads to ensure consistency.

-\subsubsection{E2IM's enhancement on pretraining}
+\subsubsection{E2IM's Enhancement on Pretraining}